-Some key issues with the proposed rule center around:
+Other issues with the proposed rule that the re-proposed sections do not address center around:

 Get more information on these issues and how they might impact farmers on the Learn About the Issues page.
 Further guidance that goes into greater detail on all of these issues will be available soon.